 Because these sorts of people have come to believe that their lifestyle is “normal,” they have trouble realizing that they are killing themselves.
 More often than not, they blame others for their problems and see the world and their actions in it as ‘who they are.’
 In addition, they are usually very resistant to changing.

 The worst of the types of stress is chronic.
 It is bad!
-Unlike acute, which is good in small doses, chronic stress wears people down physically, mentally and psychologically.
-This is the type of stress associated with horrible situations such as poverty, a miserable marriage or family life or a crummy job.
+Unlike acute, which is good in small doses, the chronic typewears people down physically, mentally and psychologically.
+This is the kind associated with horrible situations such as poverty, a miserable marriage or family life or a crummy job.
 Unlike the other types of stress, it is always present and never goes away.

 Chronic acute stress is really quite sneaky too.
 People become desensitized and accustomed to it.
-With standard acute stress, the individual is experiencing something new.
+With standard acute, the individual is experiencing something new.
 Something different.
 With chronic acute stress, it is the ‘same old, same old’.
 It is familiar and almost comfortable to the victim.

 Chronic Stress = Death